Artist's talk for students at the Centre culturel Georges Vanier

 Dr. Kathleen Vaughan is a visual artist, writer, scholar, and educator whose work reflects a trans-disciplinary orientation to questions of place and belonging and the theme of ‘home’.
 She aims to balance her love for post-industrial sites, urban forests and green spaces with critical engagement, and often uses walking and mapping as method and form.
 Kathleen uses textile practices, painting, drawing, photography, installation, audio and video.
 Her work comprises multiple approaches, studio-based, collaborative/participatory and community-based.
 Active within her Montreal neighbourhood of Pointe-St-Charles, Kathleen has worked with seniors and children in social housing, schools and community agencies.
 She has also developed creative projects with children, adults and seniors in Toronto, Iceland, Latvia and the Netherlands, oriented to cultivating knowledge and awareness of ‘place’ and building community.

-As the Concordia University Research Chair in Socially Engaged Art and Public Pedagogies (Tier 2, 2016-21), Kathleen has initiated Studio Re-Imagine, which is creating and evaluating a series of socially engaged art projects in collaboration with a variety of local stakeholders in Montreal, Canada, and elsewhere, working with graduate researchers via research-creation and oral history methods.
+As the Concordia University Research Chair in Art Education for Sustainable and Just Futures (Tier 1, 2021-26) and Socially Engaged Art and Public Pedagogies (Tier 2, 2016-21), Kathleen initiated Studio Re-Imagine, to create and evaluate a series of socially engaged art projects in collaboration with a variety of local stakeholders in Montreal, Canada, and elsewhere, working with graduate researchers via research-creation and oral history methods.
 Its mandate is to explore how socially engaged art engages public pedagogies to build impact and promote change.